kubewarden/sysctl-psp-policy/README.md

 allowed or forbidden.
 One can then modify the `securityContext` of Pods to make use of the Sysctls as permitted by this policy.

-Remember that pods that specify disabled unsafe sysctls will be scheduled, but will fail to launch with `sysctlForbidden`.

 ## Settings

 The following settings are accepted: